Traditional games of Korea: Kite flying

+Tuho

 Tuho was originally popular among royal families and the upper class.
 In a manner similar to horseshoes, tuho players attempt to throw arrows into the top of a narrow-necked wooden jar.
 The score is determined by the number of arrows in the jar.
 Tuho is presently played by people from all classes.

 According to Rebecca Lucas, tuho was played on the Korean Peninsula during the Gorguryeo Kingdom (37 BCE–668 CE) and is mentioned in the History of Old Tang (舊唐書) and the Book of Sui (隋書).
 The game waned in popularity because King Yejong of Goryeo (c.
 1105–1122) received a tuho set from the Song emperor in 1116 and did not know how it was played.
 During the Joseon dynasty, it was promoted as Confucian.
 The game was played by both women and men, including Prince Yangnyong (양녕대군, 讓寧大君, 1394–1462) and his sisters, and King Hyeonjong of Joseon (현종, 顯宗.
 1641–1674) and his family.